 The world of email has always had its share of fraudulent messages and spammers, but recently many email providers have been taking a much stronger stance against this type of email abuse.
 A major blow to spam comes from blocking emails that claim to come from one provider when they actually originate from another.

-This is a positive change because it means all of our inboxes will be that much more secure and free from spam and fraud emails posing to be from these providers, but it also has an impact on email marketing systems like ours.
+This is a positive change because it means all of our inboxes will be that much more secure and free from spam and fraudulent emails posing to be from these providers, but it also has an impact on email marketing systems like ours.

 BombBomb (or any other 3rd party for that matter) can no longer say they're sending directly from email providers such as @aol.com, @yahoo.com or other domains that are configured with DMARC to stop 3rd-party sending.